 Unfortunately, the liable driver in a sideswipe collision may choose not to simply accept fault for the accident.
-Working with a lawyer can make it easier to establish that the other driver caused the accident and that, as a result, you deserve compensation for the damage to your vehicle and any injuries you may have sustained in the accident.
+Working with an auto accident lawyer can make it easier to establish that the other driver caused the accident and that, as a result, you deserve compensation for the damage to your vehicle and any injuries you may have sustained in the accident.

 Your lawyer and the other party’s insurance company will look at several key factors to help determine liability.

 Photos From the Accident Scene

 Photos of the accident scene can prove incredibly valuable in determining liability for a sideswipe collision.
 After the accident, you may note that one vehicle sits over the line dividing the lane, which might indicate that the driver of that vehicle committed the error that led to the accident.

 Photos of the accident scene can also give investigators a better idea of where and why the accident likely occurred.
 For example, if the accident occurred at an on-ramp for the interstate, the merging driver may prove more likely to bear liability for the incident since the merging driver probably changed lanes improperly.
 Investigators might also note the direction the road slopes or curves and what accidents have occurred in that area to give them a better idea of what contributed to your incident.

 Your Statement Regarding the Accident